Kouign Amann at Le Grenier a Pain

 So I went home and a while later, struck out again, this time making a wider circumference than I did earlier in the morning, until I happened upon people walking down the street toting fresh baguettes, so I continued in that direction.
 Then I hit Le Grenier à Pain, where a small line had formed.
 So I joined it.

 When it was my turn, I asked for a baguette.
-And a Kouign Amann, a pastry which has become somewhat trendy in Paris over the last year or so.
+And a Kouign Amann (recipe link), a pastry which has become somewhat trendy in Paris over the last year or so.
 Sometimes you find a good one – nicely caramelized, with bronzed crisp edges – and sometimes they’re underbaked and flabby.
 I’m not going to tell you which one I prefer, but none are quite as good as those in Brittany, although there are a few in Paris that are very close.

-I’ve been doing some research for the next update of my Paris Pastry guidebook, so in the name of “research” I picked one up.
+In the name of “research” I picked one up.
 And while this election day in France promises to be interesting, the results I’m just as interested in are the votes around here for this particular pastry.
 But from the looks of things, my change went toward a pretty good cause.
 And that’s the kind of change I can believe in.

 Le Grenier à Pain